-Student Online Safety, ICT & iPad Acceptable Use Policy – Student and Parental Agreement
+Student Online Safety & ICT Acceptable Use Policy – Student and Parental Agreement

-The use of ICT including the Internet, email and iPads, is an integral element of learning in our school.
+The use of ICT is an integral element of learning in our school.
 In making this as successful and as beneficial as possible, we expect all learners to act safely and responsibly when using technology both within and outside of the school environment.

 The enclosed ICT Acceptable Use Policy forms part of the wider School eSafety Policy and in association with both the school’s Behaviour Management Policy and Home-School Agreement, outlines those principles we expect our students to uphold for the benefit of both themselves and the wider school community.
-Your support in achieving these aims is essential and I would therefore ask that you read and discuss the enclosed ICT Acceptable Use Policy with your child.
+Your support in achieving these aims is essential and we ask that you read and discuss the ICT Acceptable Use Policy with your child.

 Section A: General ICT Use Policy – Students